InnovateForVegas/.github/CONTRIBUTING.md

 ## Right to Refuse

-The Innovate for Vegas Foundation reserves the right to reject submissions and to refuse participation in any case where submissions do not adhere to the requirements stipulated in this document or in this document plus any addenda as applicable to a particular Initiative or Component Project, or any any case where Code of Conduct violations create an unsafe or unethical environment for anyone.
+The Innovate for Vegas Foundation reserves the right to reject submissions and to refuse participation in any case where submissions do not adhere to the requirements stipulated in this document or in this document plus any addenda as applicable to a particular Entity or Element, or any any case where Code of Conduct violations create an unsafe or unethical environment for anyone.

+Further, the Innovate for Vegas Foundation reserves the right to reject any contribution of creative work which does not include an attestation sign-off, or does not comply with copyright assignment policies nor with a current CLA in place with copyright holder(s).
+This rejection may be temporary until such time as attestation is corrected, copyright assignment is agreed upon, or a CLA applicable to the contribution of a creative work can be implemented.

 ## This Document